Jacksonville Public Library: Collection and services

-The current collection is more than three million books, audiobooks, compact discs, videos, DVDs, magazines, newspapers, and other items.
+The current collection includes more than three million books, audiobooks, compact discs, videos, DVDs, magazines, newspapers, and other items.
 Reference materials provide resources for the educational, recreational, and professional needs of the community.

 There are many services and programs for children, teenagers, and adults.
-In the most recent fiscal year (FY 2021), the Jacksonville Public Library had 1,465,833 visitors and 4,361 hours spent in programs by customers.
-The Main Library houses a number of special collections including the Delius Collection, Genealogy Collection, Florida Collection, partial Federal Government Documents depository library, and Foundation Center (Grants Resource Center).
-The opening of the new Main library in 2005 made two new special collections available — the African American Collection and the Ansbacher Map Collection.
-The official dedication of the African-American collection occurred in August 2006.
+In the 2021 fiscal year, the Jacksonville Public Library had 1,465,833 visitors and 4,361 hours spent in programs by patrons.
+Circulation of library materials in the 2021 fiscal year was 3,779,614.

-Circulation of library materials in the most recent fiscal year (FY 2021) was 3,779,614.
+The main library houses a number of special collections, including the Delius Collection, Genealogy Collection, Florida Collection, partial federal government documents depository library, and Foundation Center (Grants Resource Center).
+The opening of the new main library in 2005 made two new special collections available — the African American Collection and the Ansbacher Map Collection.
+The Lewis Ansbacher Map Collection, displayed in the Ansbacher Map Room, holds over 240 antique maps from around the world, with a special focus on Florida.
+The Ansbacher Map Room also has a sub-collection, the Le Moyne-De Bry Collection, which contains 43 engravings from 1591 on display in the Jordan and Shirley Ansbacher Gallery.
+The official dedication of the African-American collection was held in August 2006.
+Jacksonville Public Library’s Talking Books/Special Needs Library serves customers who have difficulty reading, holding or handling a regular print book because of a visual or physical disability.

-Children's programs are very popular and regularly scheduled programs include arts and crafts, preschool, school age and family story times, and special programs held during the summer reading program.
+Children's programs are very popular.
+Regularly scheduled programs include arts and crafts; preschool, school age, and family story times; and special programs held during the summer reading program.

 Other community service activities include the Center for Adult Learning located in the Main Library, which is a program to promote adult literacy.
 Talking Books for the Blind and Physically Handicapped provides audiotapes to the disabled in the community through the National Library Service for the Blind and Physically Handicapped.
 The library also participates in the Mayor's Literacy Initiative—Rally Jacksonville.
-Some other services are Books By Mail, Interlibrary Loan, Computer Classes, WiFi, and English as a Second Language classes for customers in Duval County.
+Some other services are books by mail, interlibrary loans, computer classes, WiFi, and English as a second language classes for patrons in Duval County.